 I did not launch "It's Craft" alone.
 The co-founder of the social enterprise is my colleague Pavlo Yarmii, head of the Regional Development Agency of the Tavrian Association of Territorial Communities, and at the beginning we were also assisted by Oleksii Chirkov.
 In fact, we develop business, human potential and tourism locally, help regions build a vision for their development and realize their resource potential.
 For us at RDA, it is important that people realize that they are Ukrainians, that they feel connected to Ukraine and its roots.
 And for this, we need some artifacts, some applied material things.
 We wanted to raise this cultural layer by modernizing it.

-The idea came to fruition in 2023 as the Community of Creators, the idea of creating a collaboration of craftsmen who would produce goods at our request to modernize the images of Trypillia and Scythia in the beginning.
 They would not copy antiquities, but modernize them so that these things would become preachers of their era.
 In other words, we are talking about culture in our work.
 For example, the image of the Foremother, a sacred symbol of the Trypillians, can be embodied in a vase.
 Other sacred signs of that civilization can also be painted on dishes or embroidered on clothes.
 Creativity has no limits.
 It also allows both the buyer and the producer to talk not about the war, but to start talking about development and returning to their roots.

 Actually, I've been thinking about the Community of Creators for a long time, even before the war.
 I wanted to form some kind of association where people could communicate with each other and create something together.
 It seemed to me that it was enough to unite like-minded people, and they would invent something.
 But it didn't happen that way.
 I had to come up with an idea myself, develop a concept, and explain everything to them.
 And only then did the collaboration begin.